rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/abi_and_ffi.md

     system;
 > ...

-This basically means that the standard neither says how source is turned into anexecutable nor how this executable is actually run on a computer.
+This basically means that the standard neither says how source is turned into an executable nor how this executable is actually run on a computer.
 Therefore, the term "C ABI" is actually misleading, suggesting that there is a common ruleset per platform and any program part that obeys this "C ABI" will work flawlessly when linked.